kevinfiol/etto/README.md

 * Lightweight ([~3.1kb min+gzip](https://bundlephobia.com/result?p=etto))
 * Zero dependencies
 * Framework agnostic
+* Select mode included
+* Support for user-defined callbacks
+* Use the included filtering mechanism or bring your own!

 **Etto only supports modern browsers.
 It is not intended to work with IE11.**